CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Preliminaries and Problem Definition

-\ben \item[C1] {\bf Knowledge free:} No prior knowledge of the input graph stream (e.g., the counts of nodes and edges) is available. \item[C2] {\bf Shared nothing environment:} Data stored in the storage of a machine is not accessible by the other machines. \item[C3] {\bf One pass:} Edges are accessed one by one in their arrival order.
-Past edges are not accessible by a machine unless they are stored in the given storage of the machine. \een \eit \end{problem}
+In this work, we consider the problem of estimating the counts of global and local triangles in a graph stream (i.e., a sequence of edges) using multiple machines with limited storage.
+Specifically, we assume the following realistic conditions: \ben \item[C1] {\bf Knowledge free:} No prior knowledge of the input graph stream (e.g., the counts of nodes and edges) is available. \item[C2] {\bf Shared nothing environment:} Data stored in the storage of a machine is not accessible by the other machines. \item[C3] {\bf One pass:} Edges are accessed one by one in their arrival order.
+Past edges are not accessible by a machine unless they are stored in the given storage of the machine. \een

+Under these conditions, we define the problem of distributed estimation of global and local triangle counts in a graph stream. \begin{problem}[Distributed Estimation of Global and Local Triangle Counts in a Graph Stream ] \ \bit \item {\bf Given:} a graph stream $\gstream$ and $\workernum$ distributed storages in each of which up to $\budget$ $(\geq 2)$ edges can be stored \item {\bf Maintain:} estimates of the global triangle count $\globalnum$ and the local triangle counts $\{(u,\localnum)\}_{u\in\SVT}$ for current time $t\in\ints$, \item {\bf to Minimize:} the biases and variances of the estimates. \eit \end{problem}

+There can be multiple ways of measuring estimation error, including those considered in Section~\ref{sec:trifly:experiments:settings}.
+Instead of aiming to minimize a specific measure of estimation error, we use a general approach of simultaneously reducing the biases and variances of estimates.
+In Section~\ref{sec:trifly:exp}, we evaluate the proposed algorithms using five different measures of estimation error.